36 Things to do in Vienna (+ map) – Best places to visit

 The Hofburg Palace complex also houses the Austrian National Library, which is beautiful.
 The magnificent frescoed halls, such as the Augustine Study Hall or the Hall of State, are particularly worth seeing.

-Admission to the State Hall of the Austrian National Library is € 10 – for more information on admission and opening hours, please visit the official website.
+Admission to the State Hall of the Austrian National Library is € 10, under 19 free – for more information on admission and opening hours, please visit the official website.

 national library in Vienna / sights in Vienna / things to do in Vienna - Hofburg